This Upper Chest Workout Will Help You Lose Your Man Boobs For Good

-If almost two years of pandemic has yielded a set of man boobs, then the time for prevention has long-since passed.
+If the past few years have yielded a set of man boobs, then the time for prevention has long-since passed.
 What you need is not finger-wagging or condemnation; what you need is a no-frills, fail-proof plan to burn off your newfound breasts, and to lose those man boobs fast.
 Well, here’s some good news: Regardless of your current cup size, a few carefully directed exercises — what we’ll call “man boob workouts” — along with some practical advice will get you headed in the right direction.
 So if you’re ready to bid adieu to your décolletage, our step-by-step guide will get you there.

 The Problem With Chest Workouts

 Here’s the thing: you don’t need to be overweight or out of shape to have man boobs.
 Actually, you can be quite fit and still acquire a fine pair of man boobs (the bad news).
 But figuring out how to get rid of man boobs fast is actually quite simple (the good news).

 Here’s the skinny: Many chest and upper chest workouts work your three chest muscle groups as a single unit because your middle and lower chest muscles tend to be naturally stronger, so it’s easy to overcompensate for the middle and lower chest muscles during a chest workout.
 In other words, exercises to get rid of man boobs — the ones that get rid of them fast and for good — can be found in a good upper chest workout.

 Exercises that isolate your upper chest muscles (also known as the clavicular head of your pectoralis major), building them in strength and size to give you pecs that really pop.
 An easy way to do this is to perform your usual chest exercises at an incline of 25 to 45 degrees.
 (Going higher than 45 degrees will engage your deltoid muscles more than your pecs.)